-If you the wood you have sealed is indoors for example you may not have to re-seal the wood for many years or ever.
+If the wood you have sealed is indoors for example you may not have to re-seal the wood for many years or ever.
 This of course is due to it not being exposed to the elements of weather.
 However, indoors you will need to consider the amount of humidity in the indoor space.

 Does Wood Sealer Go Bad?

-Wood sealer is a very resilient product and unlike wood stain it does last longer.
-If you have any left over wood sealer ensure you follow the steps mentioned above to store properly and if it is oil based it will last up to approximately 5 years and for water based approximately up to 3 years.
+Wood sealer is a very resilient product and unlike wood stain, it does last longer.
+If you have any leftover wood sealer ensure you follow the steps mentioned above to store properly and if it is oil-based it will last up to approximately 5 years and for water-based approximately up to 3 years.

-In my research this was the case with most of the different types of wood sealers whether oil based or water based.
+In my research, this was the case with most of the different types of wood sealers whether oil-based or water-based.
 Please ensure you consult the manufactures information for the particular brand you have purchased or planning on purchasing.

 How Long Is Stain Good For In A Can

 There is varying opinion on how long is stain good for in a can.
-However I want to include this subject because it seemed associated with storing sealer and the majority of the time wood stain and wood sealer go together.
+However, I want to include this subject because it seemed associated with storing sealer and the majority of the time wood stain and wood sealer go together.

-However, if the can has been opened or left open you can consider the wood stain shelf life to be much shorter.
+However, if the can have been opened or left open you can consider the wood stain shelf life to be much shorter.
 The wood stain will evaporate and a gel will form on the top of the wood stain creating a bad scenario for use.

 Can You Store Wood Stain In Glass

 A few more things to point out about storing wood stain in a glass.
 When storing wood stain you will want to keep oxygen out as much as possible.
-If oxygen gets into you storage container the stain will begin to dry and this is not what you want when you store wood stain.
+If oxygen gets into your storage container the stain will begin to dry and this is not what you want when you store wood stain.